arunavo4/gitea-mirror/README.md

 # Install dependencies
 pnpm install

+# Create/regenerate the development database with mock data
+pnpm create-dev-db

-# For development mode with mock data
+# Run in development mode with the mock database
-USE_MOCK_DATA=true pnpm dev
+pnpm dev

-# For production mode with real data
+# Or run in production mode with a real database
 # Build the application
 pnpm build

-# Start the application
+# Start the application in production mode
 USE_MOCK_DATA=false pnpm start
 ```